MattFryer/HA-Mealie-Barcode-Scanner/README.md

 - [x] Option to have special QR codes which when scanned add some text in the QR code to the list rather than doing a barcode lookup (e.g. Add "Milk" to the shopping list).
 Possible to trigger a different HA event if the scanned code starts with a specific string.
 - [x] The APIs some times return a success but have no name for the product.
 The code needs to handle these as unknown.
 - [ ] Switch caching to use SQLite instead of CSV for handling large numbers of barcodes.
+- [ ] Improve the returned product text by passing it to ChatGPT/HA Conversation agent before adding it to the shopping list (see [this discussion](https://github.com/MattFryer/HA-Mealie-Barcode-Scanner/discussions/5)).

 ### Hardware
 - [x] Investigate sending serial commands to the GM67 to allow for options in the HA device to configure the scanning mode, to turn off the scanner, etc.